It’s 2021 and content is still king.

 Create Link Worthy Content

-It may seem obvious but to earn backlinks, you need to create good content.
+It may seem obvious but to earn high quality backlinks, you need to create good content.

 If you think something you’ve slapped together in a hurry is enough, you’re in for a surprise.